sayya9/actions-deploy-apps-to-eks/README.md

   1. Under "Actions secrets and variables" select `New repository secret`

-These secrets AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY should contain an IAM user that has rights to access the ECR and EKS cluster.
+These secrets AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY should contain an IAM user that has rights to access the ECR and the EKS cluster.
 ![alt text](pictures/actions-deploy-apps-to-eks2.png)

 ## Create a helm chart from scratch